Physiological Role of Lysosomal LRRK2 in the Regulation of CMA

 Through these studies researchers expect to understand how LRRK2 mutations in PD disrupt the normal quality control mechanisms in brain cells, which should help identify means to prevent the toxic effect of LRRK2 and restore normal cellular cleaning.

-Professor, Departments of Psychiatry, Pharmacology, and Neurology at Columbia University
+Professor of Neurobiology at Departments of Psychiatry, Pharmacology and Neurology at Columbia University Medical Center

 Location: New York, New York, United States